douglas125/medical_assistance_bot/README.md

 - the GloVe embeddings approach acts as a primitive RAG.
 To boost runtime and performance, it would be better to use more advanced vector databases and embedding models
 - use GloVe embeddings of higher dimension than 50
 - training a custom model using Tensorflow or PyTorch.
 This was not feasible due to time and processing constraints
+- using better metrics (e.g. LLM judge) and out-of-distribution questions to better assess the quality of the answers

 ## Responsible AI

-[ ] TODO: Inform users that the AI answer does not dispense with medical advice.
+In a real use case, it is very important to inform users that the AI answer does not dispense with medical advice and is not meant to replace doctors.

 ## Summary of premises